Mimris/mimris/src/posts/00-GettingStarted.md

 This will save all models and metamodels in the project to a local file.

-In the same way you can save a model or a metamodel to a local file with the buttons below.
+In the same way you can save a model or a modelview to a local file with the buttons "Save Current Model to file" and "Save Current Modelview to file".

+You can also save the metamodel to a local file with the button "Save Current Metamodel to file".

 ---
  - [-back to the top-](#introduction)